Israeli commander describes harrowing Florida condo rescue operation

-SURFSIDE, Fla., June 29 (Reuters) - Colonel Golan Vach, head of a unit of the Israel Defense Forces that specializes in search and rescue operations, had never seen a disaster zone like the crumbled condo building in Surfside, Florida, in his more than 20 years of military experience.
+SURFSIDE, Fla.
+(Reuters) - Colonel Golan Vach, head of a unit of the Israel Defense Forces that specializes in search and rescue operations, had never seen a disaster zone like the crumbled condo building in Surfside, Florida, in his more than 20 years of military experience.

 Once at the site, they found a massive heap of fragmented concrete and mangled metal, with children’s toys and other personal belongings strewn about.
 In it, they hoped to find and rescue dozens of missing people in the rubble.